Fahim9083/COIT20246-Journal-Fahim-Hasan/week07.md

 ### Reflection

-Overall, my current team practices are consistent with many of the suggestions provided by generative AI.
-Our team communicates, divides tasks, participates in meetings, uses GitHub, and supports each other.
+Generally speaking, many of the suggestions offered by generative AI are in line with my team's current practices.
+Our team interacts, assigns tasks, attends meetings, uses GitHub, and supports one another.

-To improve my teamwork over the next few weeks, I will communicate my progress more regularly, complete my assigned tasks on time, participate actively in discussions, and make clear contributions to the GitHub project repository.
+In order to increase my collaboration, I will communicate my progress more regularly over the next few weeks, complete the tasks assigned to me on time, actively participate in discussions, and clearly add to the GitHub project repository.

 My main contribution to the project so far has been **[write your actual contribution here]**.